-Here, we'll explore price stickiness a bit further, go over some examples of sticky prices in practice, and contrast the concept with its natural opposite: flexible pricing.
+Here, we'll explore price stickiness a bit further, go over some examples, and contrast the concept with its natural opposite: flexible pricing.

 What are sticky prices?

-Sticky pricing occurs when the price of a given product or service remains rigid and resistant to change despite shifting demand and broader economic circumstances that make other price points seem more appropriate.
+Sticky pricing occurs when the price of a given product or service remains rigid and resistant to change despite shifting demand and broader economic circumstances.

 There's no lone reason for firms to keep their prices sticky — the phenomenon has multiple root causes.
 Here's some insight as to why a company might embrace rigid pricing.

-In some instances, the logistics, hassle, and costs of shifting prices to meet demand might not seem worth it to a business — particularly if the prices they're charging have been advertised or thoroughly promoted.
+In some instances, the logistics, hassle, and costs of shifting prices to meet demand are not worth it to a business — particularly if the prices have been advertised or thoroughly promoted.

-If a company is in that boat, then changing prices means incurring something known as "menu costs" — a term that stems from the additional costs restaurants assume when they have to print new menus with different prices.
+If a company is in that boat, then changing prices means incurring something known as "menu costs" — a term that stems from the additional costs restaurants take on when they have to print new menus to reflect new prices.

 Promotion and advertising are rarely cheap.
-If a business thinks the boost in sales from matching demand won't be enough to offset the new overhead from revamping those kinds of materials, it will probably keep its prices sticky.
+If a business is unable to offset the new overhead from revamping those kinds of materials, it will probably keep its prices sticky.

 It's no secret that consumers generally err on the side of, "I don't want to pay more for a product than I think it's worth."
 And when consumers get accustomed to paying a certain price for a given product or service over long periods, that mentality takes hold.

-And once customers are entrenched in that position, it can be hard to shake them loose — so much so that raising prices comes at the expense of keeping their business.
-So even if demand has shifted in a company's favor, a hike in prices might not be enough to cover the losses incurred from ticking off its base.
+When this happens, it can be hard to shake them loose — and raising prices could drive them away entirely.
+So even if demand has shifted in a company's favor, a hike in prices might be enough to tick off its consumer base.

 Examples of Sticky Prices

-As I mentioned, the phenomenon known as "menu costs" gets its name from the trouble caused by the literal costs of changing restaurant menus.
+As I mentioned above, the phenomenon known as "menu costs" gets its name from the trouble (and costs) of changing restaurant menus.
 If a fast-food chain wanted to change its prices, it would have to alter its promotional and informational materials to reflect that shift.
 So, in many cases, those kinds of businesses will keep their prices rigid and ride out changing consumer interests.

 The "menu" pricing dilemma often also applies to SaaS companies.
 Pricing a SaaS product is a tricky, delicate practice.
 Doing it right often means bringing in pricing consultants and updating software, and even then, it can still be a crapshoot.